elonen/ldap_authz_proxy/README.md

                 auth_request_set $ldap_groups       $upstream_http_x_ldap_res_pdugroups;

-                # Example app: PHP script that gets, in headers, username from Vouch,
+                # Example app: PHP script that is passed, in headers, username from Vouch,
                 # and display name + groups from ldap_authz_proxy.
                 #
                 # You could replace this with another proxy_pass to a different app,